takoikatakotako/en.swiswiswift.com/content/post/2019-11-08/index.md

 +++
-title =  "インフラエンジニアなりたてで知らなかった単語をまとめ"
-url = "2019-11-08"
-date = "2019-11-08"
-description = "インフラエンジニアなりたてで知らなかった単語をまとめ"
-tags = [
+title =  "A summary of words I didn't know when I was an infrastructure engineer" url = "2019-11-08" date = "2019-11-08" description = "A summary of words I didn't know when I was an infrastructure engineer" tags = [
     "AWS",
 ]